skanehira/gather-clone/README.md

 - Multiplayer networking
 - Tile-based movement

-This is a TypeScript web app primarily built with Next.js, Supabase, Socket.io, TailwindCSS, Pixi.js, and Agora for video chat.
+Built as a TypeScript web app primarily using Next.js, Supabase, Socket.io, TailwindCSS, Pixi.js, and Agora for video chat.

 ### How to install